 - Keep your feta cheese blocks in their original airtight packaging until you need to use them.

 - If you’re determined for your feta to last the longest possible time, immerse it in brine.
 Mix 1 tsp salt and 1 cup water to make the brine.
-Make enough brine so that all the leftover cheese can be immersed fully in it.
+Make enough brine so that all the leftover cheese can be fully immersed.
 Pop your cheese and brine in an airtight container, then place that in the refrigerator.

 How To Store Crumbled Cheese